Yoons and baboons

 Ouch!
 There’s an arrogant English colonial, without a doubt.
 But is there doubt?
 Could Cleese be that crass?
 Who was he referring to?
 It was none other than arch unionist Fraser Nelson, he of the contorted vowels, editor of the right-wing rag Spectator.
 I realise Nelson has all the charisma of a head of lettuce, and the intellect of a pigeon.
 To the mind of a fervent Scottish nationalist any criticism of Nelson is welcome.
 But I know Nelson never lived in a tenement, and he attended a fee paying school, all the right credentials for Tory acceptance.
 Cleese’s sources are unreliable.

 Cleese has to be careful.
 His racial stereotyping is all over Fawlty Towers: goose stepping Nazi soldiers, a slow-witted Spanish waiter who doesn’t understand plain English, an Irish joiner who gives him crap work before an English joiner enters to fix things.
-And as for his misogyny – a bossy wife who can fry an egg with one glare and shrivel his dick in an instant.
-(I think Dick is a slur too.)
 But though the redoubtable independinista Edi Reader took Cleese head on, how would we react if called a ‘tenement Scot’?
 (I’m one.)
 Are all tenement Scots ‘half-educated’?

-Hold on a minute- the majority of city dwellings are Victorian tenements.
+The majority of city dwellings are Victorian tenements.
 Where else do you file Scots driven off their land?
 Do all tenement Scots end up editing British newspapers and periodicals?
-(Not me.)
-Those who achieve success in adulthood tend to see that description as a badge of honour – think Jim Murphy and his humble origins sleeping in the drawer of a pine chest of drawers.
+Those who achieve success in adulthood tend to see that description as a badge of honour – think failed Labour politician Jim Murphy and his humble origins sleeping in the drawer of a chest of drawers.

 What’s in a nickname?